sherlock-protocol/sherlock-v2-docs/governance/roles.md

 ### UMA Halt Operator
 This is another multi sig that will be controlled by the core UMA team.
 Basically, the UMA Optimistic Oracle is completely trustless so for the first few months Sherlock has requested to have an "emergency halt" mechanism.
-This mechanism will be controlled by the UMA core team and allow UMA to deny/halt a claim that is moving through the UMA Optimstic Oracle in case something breaks.
-The protocol who submitted the claim will then be able resubmit the claim once a fix is made.
+This mechanism will be controlled by the UMA core team and allow UMA to deny/halt a claim that is moving through the UMA Optimistic Oracle in case something breaks.
+The protocol who submitted the claim will then be able to resubmit the claim once a fix is made.
 This mechanism will be removed after a few months and there will be no functionality to add it back, fulfilling the promise of a truly trustless claims process.

 ### Protocol Agent
 A protocol agent is simply a wallet or multi sig controlled by a covered protocol.
 This agent will have the ability to do protocol-specific actions like submitting claims and withdrawing unused funds (in the case of overpayment).